FAQ

 Can we schedule a tour?

-Of course, all this being said, we are outdoors in public spaces and anyone might pop by and see us in action!
-We simply limit the number of people we invite into our space to preserve the sanctity of our space, our routine, and our community.
+And of course, because we are in public spaces, you are always welcome to pass by and catch a glimpse of us in action.
+We simply limit the number of scheduled visitors in order to preserve the integrity of our space, our rhythm, and our community.

 How do you handle conflict resolution?